 Rio Grande Electric Cooperative, Inc.

-Following a few simple safety rules can help reduce the number of electrical deaths and injuries:
+Following a few simple safety rules can help reduce the number of electrical deaths and prevent injuries:

 Boating and Marina Safety - Just like your home, it is critical that you have your boat inspected regularly by a licensed electrician and that you are familiar with the electrical system so you can identify and correct any potential hazards.

 Air Conditioners and Fans - Hot weather brings increased use of air conditioners.
 Contact with electric current from air conditioners accounts for a significant number of electrocutions and electrical injuries each year.

 Pool and Spa Safety - The Consumer Product Safety Commission reports that since 1990, there have been 60 electrocutions and nearly 50 serious electrical shocks involving electrical hazards in and around swimming pools.